ayatokura/ai-openscale/wos-risk-config-ovr-wos-only.md

 When you first start Watson Studio (hint: use the IBM Cloud dashboard, find your instance of Watson Studio and click the Get Started button) you have the option of taking a tour.
 Your first task is to create a project to which you associate the Watson Machine Learning instance that you created for your pre-production work.

 1. Click the Create a project tile.
-2. Click the Create an empty project tile.
+2. Click the Create an empty project til5.
-3. Give the project a name and description: In the Name field, type MRM – Pre-prod.
+3. Give the project a name and description: In the Name field, type MRM – Pre-pro4.
 You’ll use this project for all your pre-production models.
-4. You’ll notice that an instance of Cloud Object Storage is required.
+4. You’ll notice that an instance of Cloud Object Storage is require4.
 Go ahead and create an instance of that on IBM Cloud if you haven’t already.
 5. Click the Create button.

 #### Step 2: Associate your new project with the Watson Machine Learning instance